awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

   + Objects created with server\-side encryption using customer\-provided \(SSE\-C\) encryption keys\.
   + Objects created with server\-side encryption using CMKs stored in AWS KMS\.
 By default, Amazon S3 does not replicate objects encrypted using KMS CMKs\.
 However, you can explicitly enable replication of these objects in the replication configuration, and provide relevant information so that Amazon S3 can replicate these objects\.

-   For more information about server\-side encryption, see [Protecting Data Using Server\-Side Encryption](serv-side-encryption.md)\.
+   For more information about server\-side encryption, see [Protecting data using server\-side encryption](serv-side-encryption.md)\.

 + Objects that are stored in S3 Glacier or S3 Glacier Deep Archive storage class\.
 To learn more about the Amazon S3 Glacier service, see the [Amazon S3 Glacier Developer Guide](https://docs.aws.amazon.com/amazonglacier/latest/dev/)\.